Vibecoding: Making Games with AI Tools

 If you haven’t installed Claude Code yet, follow the setup guide.

-That’s it — Context7 (live EdenSpark and Daslang documentation) and EdenSpark MCP (editor connection) are both configured in the project’s .mcp.json and will be picked up automatically when you launch Claude Code from the project directory.
+Start Claude Code in your project folder — from a terminal or via the VS Code extension.
+That’s it — Context7 (live EdenSpark and Daslang documentation) and EdenSpark MCP (editor connection) are both configured in the project’s .mcp.json and picked up automatically.

 Setting up Cursor or Copilot